 - For every cup of enchilada sauce, stir together 1 cup of spaghetti sauce with 1/2 to 1 teaspoon garlic powder, 1 teaspoon dried oregano, 1 teaspoon ground cumin, and 2 teaspoons of chili powder.
 I’d also toss in a hit of cayenne for heat.
 Taste and adjust to your liking.

-Recipes to Use New Homemade Easy Red Enchilada Sauce
+Ways to Use This Homemade Sauce

 Red Enchilada Sauce